-Examples include the Advanced Liquid Processing System.
-Condensate Polishers, found in the plant’s steam cycle, primarily remove dissolved contaminants to create ultrapure water for reuse.
+Resins are used in various nuclear power plant locations including the Advanced Liquid Processing System and Condensate Polishers.
+These resins found in the plant’s steam cycle, primarily remove dissolved contaminants to create ultrapure water for reuse.
 The primary resin used in this application is a mixed bed containing both anion and cation resins.
 The cation resin, for example, is normally a high capacity, highly crosslinked resin such as the C-471C H or the C-661C H.

 Cations, anions, and mixed beds are the types of resins used.
 Different forms of resins – borated resins, lithiated resins and other specialty forms.

-Nuclear plant systems that use ion exchange resins include:
+Nuclear plant systems that use ion exchange resins:

 - Advanced Liquid Processing System (ALPS) – removes radioactive materials from contaminated water